sergiordlr/non-admin-automation-poc/README.md

 # non-admin-automation-poc
-Prove of concept for non-admin CAM feature automation
+Proof of concept for non-admin CAM feature automation

 ## Warning